-"Serious crime" is defined in Article 101(4) as follows -
+"Serious crime" is defined in Article 101(4) as -

-- "(4) In this Article "serious crime" means - (a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more; or - (b) conduct which is, or corresponds to, any conduct which, if it all took place in Jersey, would constitute an offence, or offences, of the kind referred to in sub-paragraph (a)."
+- "(a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more; or - (b) conduct which is, or corresponds to, any conduct which, if it all took place in Jersey, would constitute an offence, or offences, of the kind referred to in sub-paragraph (a).".

-Article 102 defines the circumstances in which an authorization may be given orally, and for the form and duration of oral and written authorizations.
+Article 102 defines the circumstances in which an authorization may be given orally and for the form and duration of oral and written authorizations.